Addons-By-Neotron/BuffEnough/trunk/README.txt

 Warrior
 * You should have Battle Shout or Commanding Shout while in combat.
 If there is another warrior in your group, you should have both
-* You should not have Blessing of Wisdom

 Consumables (configurable)
 * You should have a food buff